 I want to break that habit and spend some time reflecting on the things that I did well.
 Some things, as I think back, are very small and some are pretty significant.
 But regardless, it's fun to celebrate the successes!

 We've got lots of little tables, a low table, a high table, different kinds of chairs (including some bean bags), a couch, and various nooks and crannies.
-I hope the room is as open as it feels to me and as welcoming and comfortable.
+I hope the room is as open as it feels to me and as welcoming and comfortable.- Use of Pens

 - Communication with Families